-We have completed numerous acquisitions and expect to make additional acquisitions in the future.
-These may include (i) acquisitions of businesses, products, solutions or technologies that we believe to be complementary, (ii) acquisitions of new IBX data centers or real estate for development of new IBX data centers or (iii) acquisitions through investments in local data center operators.
+Over the last several years, we have completed numerous acquisitions, including most recently that of three data centers from Axtel S.A.B. de C.V. in Mexico in January 2020 and Packet Host, Inc. in March 2020.
+We expect to make additional acquisitions in the future, which may include (i) acquisitions of businesses, products, solutions or technologies that we believe to be complementary, (ii) acquisitions of new IBX data centers or real estate for development of new IBX data centers; or (iii) acquisitions through investments in local data center operators.
 We may pay for future acquisitions by using our existing cash resources (which may limit other potential uses of our cash), incurring additional debt (which may increase our interest expense, leverage and debt service requirements) and/or issuing shares (which may dilute our existing stockholders and have a negative effect on our earnings per share).
 Acquisitions expose us to potential risks, including: